-Acupuncture can be used to relieve and ease migraine headaches many cases.
+Acupuncture can be used to relieve and ease migraine headaches in many cases.
 Literally millions of people have reported success with this approach to treating their migraines.

-The painful points that you feel in certain points with deep tissue massage are called ‘myofascial trigger points’.
+The painful points that you feel in certain points with deep tissue massage are called ‘myofascial trigger points.
 These painful points of tension and disturbance in the muscles can cause a great deal of pain.

 A percentage of migraines relate to unresolved whiplash and sport type injuries to the neck and jaw.
 Many of the ‘old wounds’ we carry around have not been fully rehabilitated, as a society we are not that great at rehab.

 Along with muscle wasting many of us develop tracts of scar tissue after an injury that can cause us problems in the long term.
-Using safe non-invasive scraping techniques and specific stretches scar tissue and be broken down and re-modelled.
+Using safe non-invasive scraping techniques and specific stretches, scar tissue and be broken down and re-modelled.

 Migraines have a significant emotional component in many cases.
 A significant percentage of migraine sufferers for example are people who struggle to express frustration/anger and tend to let those feelings build up.

 We don’t do this kind of therapy at Featherston Street Pain Clinic but consider ourselves to be excellent at identifying whether you might benefit from an increase in emotional resilience in the longer term.
-In these instances we make gentle recommendations and can make referrals.
+In these instances, we make gentle recommendations and can make referrals.

 Some migraine sufferers benefit from learning exercises that deeply stretch the soft tissues in the upper neck.
 Some migraine sufferers need exercises to help them learn to stop clenching the muscles in their neck and jaw when they are stressed.
-Some migraine sufferers benefit greatly in the longer term from strength based postural exercises.
+Some migraine sufferers benefit greatly in the longer term from strength-based postural exercises.